 Nurse Continuing Education: Be Prepared in Case of an Audit

-• Nurse continuing education is a faucet of professional development, keeping one’s nursing skill and knowledge up to date with latest developments and state laws.
+- Nurse continuing education is a facet of professional development that keeps your nursing skills and knowledge up to date with the latest developments and state laws.

-• Typically, a state’s board of nursing will require one to complete a specified number of contact hours in order to renew their state’s nursing license.
+- Typically, a state’s board of nursing will require nurses to complete a specified number of contact hours to renew their nursing license.

-• The boards of nursing may select a few applicants each year to review their paperwork including proof of completion of continuing education activities.
-If one gets caught in an audit, you don’t want to be caught with your pants down.
-NCC shares tips in case of an audit.
+- The boards of nursing may select a few applicants each year to review their paperwork, including proof of completion of continuing education activities.
+If you’re selected as part of an audit, consider these tips.

 Katy Luggar-Schmit